Updated in December 2024

 Weight reduction is an important consideration when designing and building parts for the aerospace industry.
 But engineers don’t always need to rely on sharp corners and tiny radii to meet these crucial specifications.
 The tooling required to machine unique geometries is often expensive and time-consuming—if it even exists at all.

-A simple conversation with this Denver machine shop can help you find a solution.
+How can aerospace engineers reduce weight in parts and components without increasing cost and lead time?
+A simple conversation with this Colorado machine shop can help you find a solution.
 Here are some of the tips we give aerospace engineers to reduce weight in their initial designs.

 Weight Reduction Tips That Won’t Increase Cost or Lead Time

 Focused on Machining has extensive experience manufacturing high-quality, custom-machined parts and components for aerospace industry customers, so we encounter weight reduction challenges all the time.
-We’ve found several strategies for reducing weight that make life easier for engineers and machine shops:
+We’ve found several precision machining strategies for reducing weight that make life easier for engineers and machine shops:

 Avoid small pockets.
 When a design includes shapes with sharp corners, such as triangles or squares, the inside pockets are often so tiny that it takes us up to 25 minutes to tool a single shape.
 Just think of all the milling required!
 If small pockets are absolutely necessary for your design, a drill hole is a much faster option that often accomplishes the same goal.